-Police: Man accused of murder after Atlantic Coast High teacher strangled
+Man charged with murder 2 weeks after Atlantic Coast High teacher strangled

 According to Kee, Perkins was loading property into the car and throwing items into a dumpster at the Hospitality Inn.
 During an interview, Kee said, Perkins admitted to going to James’ house on Dec.
 26.

-James, 49, was found the morning of Dec.
-28 in a home on Glen Alan Court near 103rd Street.
+James, 49, was found dead the morning of Dec.
+28 in her home on Glen Alan Court near 103rd Street.
 Investigators said that she had been dead for 48 hours before she was discovered by a friend who came to check on her.

 Perkins is additionally charged with tampering with evidence and dealing in stolen property.